Bankruptcy looms over U.S. energy industry, from oil fields to pipelines

 “The restructuring guys are extremely busy.
 I don’t think they’ll be busy for just this year - I think it’s a multi-year process,” James West at investment bank Evercore ISI told investors on Wednesday.

-Reporting by Jessica Resnick-Ault and David French; Additional reporting by Kate Duguid; Editing by Kenneth Maxwell
+Reporting by Jessica Resnick-Ault and David French; Additional reporting by Devika Krishna Kumar and Kate Duguid; Editing by Kenneth Maxwell